You are currently in the en section of the site.

 • Working Tax Credit including a disability element

 You do not have to apply for this exemption certificate.
-If you meet the conditions then you will automatically receive an NHS tax credit exemption certificate.
+If you meet the conditions, HM Revenue and Customs will inform the NHS and you will be automatically sent an NHS tax credit exemption certificate.

 Medical Exemption Certificates

 People with certain medical conditions can apply for a medical exemption certificate.
 The certificate means that all medications that you get on prescription will then be free of charge, whatever they are for.
-If you're entitled to a certificate because of your medical condition, your doctor will give you an application form.
+If you're entitled to a certificate because of your medical condition, your doctor will give you an application form but you can also ask them to check.

 War Pension Exemption Certificate